Timeline of the Yemeni revolution (23 September – December 2011): 2 November

 Foreign Minister Abu Bakr al-Qerbi said the government and opposition were working toward a deal for implementing the GCC agreement, which a European Union envoy credited to United Nations Security Council Resolution 2014.

-The New York Times ran a feature story on Ta'izz alleging that regime insiders feared a battle could go the way of Libya's, where Benghazi became a secure headquarters for rebels to wage a successful civil war against Muammar Gaddafi and his supporters earlier in the year.
-Governor Hamoud al-Sofi, the highest-ranking official in Ta'izz Governorate, was quoted as describing the situation as "a war, from all senses of the meaning".
+The New York Times ran a feature story on Taiz alleging that regime insiders feared a battle could go the way of Libya's, where Benghazi became a secure headquarters for rebels to wage a successful civil war against Muammar Gaddafi and his supporters earlier in the year.
+Governor Hamoud al-Sofi, the highest-ranking official in Taiz Governorate, was quoted as describing the situation as "a war, from all senses of the meaning".
 Seven civilians were killed as the Yemen Army shelled residential neighbourhoods in retaliation for local fighters' takeover of a government building.
 Five soldiers were reported dead as well, apparently killed by armed anti-government tribesmen.

 4 November

-Protesters held massive Friday demonstrations against Saleh in Ta'izz, as well as in 16 other governorates, with violence erupting once again in the city.
+Protesters held massive Friday demonstrations against Saleh in Taiz, as well as in 16 other governorates, with violence erupting once again in the city.

 9 November

-Houthi rebels defeated pro-government Kashir and Aahm tribes and seized control of the Kuhlan Ash Sharaf District, advancing towards the port of Midi and the capital of Sana'a.
+Houthi rebels defeated pro-government Kashir and Aahm tribes and seized control of the Kuhlan Ash Sharaf District, advancing towards the port of Midi and the capital of Sanaa.